Ella Cara Deloria: Work and achievements

 Her linguistic abilities and her intimate knowledge of traditional and Christianized Dakota culture, together with her deep commitment both to American Indian cultures and to scholarship, allowed Deloria to carry out important, often ground-breaking work in anthropology and ethnology.
 She also translated into English several Sioux historical and scholarly texts, such as the Lakota texts of George Bushotter (1864–1892), the first Sioux ethnographer (Deloria 2006; originally published in 1932); and the Santee texts recorded by Presbyterian missionaries Samuel and Gideon Pond, brothers from Connecticut.

 In 1938–39, Deloria was one of a small group of researchers commissioned to do a socioeconomic study on the Navajo Reservation for the Bureau of Indian Affairs; it was funded by the Phelps Stokes Fund.
 They published their report, entitled The Navajo Indian Problem.
-This project opened the door for Deloria to receive more speaking engagements, as well as funding to support her continued important work on Native languages.
+This project opened the door for Deloria to receive more speaking engagements, as well as funding to support her continued work on Native languages.

 In 1940, she and her sister Susan went to Pembroke, North Carolina to conduct some research among the Lumbee of Robeson County.
 The project was supported by the Bureau of Indian Affairs and the federal Farm Security Administration.
 Since the late 19th century, these mixed-race people, considered free people of color before the Civil War, had been recognized as an Indian tribe by the state of North Carolina, which allowed them to have their own schools, rather than requiring them to send their children to schools with the children of freedmen.
 They were also seeking federal recognition as a Native American tribe.
 Deloria believed she could make an important contribution to their effort for recognition by studying their distinctive culture and what remained of their original language.
 In her study, she conducted interviews with a range of people in the group, including women, about their use of plants, food, medicine, and animal names.
 She came very close to completing a dictionary of what may have been their original language before they adopted English.
 She also assembled a pageant with, for and about the Robeson County Lumbee in 1940 that depicted their origin account.

 Deloria received grants for her research from Columbia University, the American Philosophical Society, the Bollingen Foundation, the National Science Foundation, and the Doris Duke Foundation, from 1929-1960s.

 She was compiling a Lakota dictionary at the time of her death.
 Her extensive data has proven invaluable to researchers since that time.